Step #1 – Eliminate

 “Never automate something that can be eliminated, and never delegate something that can be automated or streamlined.
 Otherwise, you waste someone else’s time instead of your own, which now wastes your hard-earned cash.
 How’s that for incentive to be effective and efficient?”

-Look, everyone wants runs their business efficiently, where there’s no scrambling, everyone on both sides of the computer screen knows where everything is, and money flows easily back and forth.
+Look, everyone wants to runs their business efficiently, where there’s no scrambling, everyone on both sides of the computer screen knows where everything is, and money flows easily back and forth.
 Sigh.
 That is the goal.
 And on the way there, we get overwhelmed by the day-day to day tasks of running our gig, all the stuff we did not sign up for – endless emails and phone calls that need to be returned in a never ending time battle against client priorities that HAVE to be met.
-And we do the best we can, with the tools that we have to get all done, even it takes too much time, or doesn’t completely work, but it works well enough…right up until the moment where it doesn’t anymore.
+And we do the best we can, with the tools that we have to get all done, even if it takes too much time, or doesn’t completely work, but it works well enough…right up until the moment where it doesn’t anymore.

 And you look at a quote like Tim’s up there and think, “Yeah, that sounds good and right and true.
 But where do I start from where I am?”